CCFrankUrbainsky/discord-shame-golf-bot/readme.md

 It needs nodeJS 16+ installed to run.

-To get it to run you need to create a 'config.json' file in the root of the application.
+To get it to run you need to create a 'config.json' file in the data of the application.
 You can copy the config.json.example file for a template.
 There you need to fill in the needed details: